An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

 \subsection{Equity, Fairness, and Bias Considerations}

-Class imbalance in healthcare data often reflects underlying disparities in access, disease prevalence, or clinical recognition patterns that can amplify existing inequities if not carefully addressed.
-Our evaluation provides evidence that ensemble methods maintain more consistent performance across different imbalance levels, which may translate to more equitable outcomes across patient subgroups.
+Class imbalance in healthcare data is not merely a statistical property; it often reflects underlying disparities in disease prevalence, healthcare access, diagnostic practices, or clinical recognition.
+As a result, class imbalance and algorithmic fairness are related challenges.
+A model that performs robustly under skewed class distributions may still exhibit clinically significant disparities across demographic or socioeconomic subgroups.

-However, overall robustness to class imbalance does not guarantee equitable performance across demographic groups.
-The minority classes in our prediction tasks (rare diagnoses, adverse outcomes) may themselves be distributed unequally across patient populations defined by race, sex, socioeconomic status, or geographic location.
-A model that performs well on aggregate imbalanced data might still exhibit significant disparities when evaluated within demographic subgroups.
+\RW{ This distinction is particularly important because aggregate metrics such as accuracy can obscure poor performance on clinically critical minority outcomes.
+To combat this limitation, this study primarily reports Macro F1-score, which weights all classes equally irrespective of prevalence and therefore provides greater sensitivity to minority-class degradation than weighted or micro-averaged metrics.
+Nevertheless, robust macro-level performance does not guarantee equitable subgroup behavior. }

-Thus, a potential future avenue could be explicitly \textit{evaluating subgroup-specific performance} and incorporating \textit{fairness-aware metrics} into model development and validation processes.
-The computational efficiency advantages of ensemble methods we demonstrate could facilitate more comprehensive fairness evaluation by enabling rapid retraining and testing across different demographic stratifications.
+Minority outcome classes in our prediction tasks, such as adverse disposition outcomes or rare diagnoses, may themselves be distributed unevenly across patient populations defined by race, sex, socioeconomic status, geography, or insurance status.
+Consequently, models that appear robust under aggregate imbalance conditions may still propagate or amplify disparities when deployed in practice.